 Our peer tutoring is collaborative.
 Peer tutors will help you with brainstorming, exploring a topic, organizing papers or projects, strengthening your writing, research, test preparation, time management, and course content and concepts.
-They can guide you through editing your work.
+They can also guide you as you edit your work.

-While nearly everyone can benefit from tutorials, you might be particularly interested if you are:
+While nearly everyone can benefit from tutorials, you might be particularly interested if you:

-- Submitting passing work, but not meeting your full potential
+- Submit passing work, but are not meeting your full potential

-- Taking too much time to complete work
+- Take too much time to complete work

 - Have a documented learning difference

 - Appointments are 50 minutes long and can be scheduled on WCOnline.

 - Cancellations need to occur at least 5 hours before the appointment start time